target/goalert/web/src/app/documentation/sections/Webhooks.md

 # Using Webhooks

 Webhooks are POST requests to specified endpoints with a content type of `application/json`.
+Webhook calls must complete within 3 seconds.

 Below are example payloads:

 ### Verification Message